A-Yehia19/Chess/README.md

 Online website to play chess with your friends.

-this website is a Chess game using react deployed on 2 servers with a load balancer for better experience
+this website is a Chess game using react, Node.js, and socket.io to play with your friends online.

-Servers host website using Nginx and HAproxy load balancer on a third server